iter8-tools/iter8/mkdocs/docs/tutorials/istio/gitops/argocd.md

 ## Step 6.
 Start experiment

 When new images become available and/or new configurations need to be tested, the CI pipeline tool (or some other entity) will make changes to the Env repo, so the new desired states can be deployed into the cluster.
-To use Iter8 to perform progressive traffic shift, the CI pipeline tool will need to make a few additional changes in the Env repo.
+To use Iter8 to perform progressive traffic shifts, the CI pipeline tool will need to make a few additional changes in the Env repo.
 Specifically, it will need to create at least the following resources:

 1. A candidate deployment
 2. An Iter8 experiment
 3. (Optionally) A workload generator

 These are the same resources you would need to create even in an non-GitOps setting.
-To simplify this step in the tutorial, we included a `runCI.sh` script that creates these 3 resources.
+To simplify this step in the tutorial, we included a `runCI.sh` script that creates these three resources.

 Run the following: